dotnet/docs-aspire/docs/community-toolkit/hosting-bun.md

 ## Hosting integration

-The Bun hosting integration models a Bun application as the <xref:Aspire.Hosting.ApplicationModel.BunAppResource> type.
+The Bun hosting integration models a Bun application as the `Aspire.Hosting.ApplicationModel.BunAppResource` type.
 To access this type and APIs that allow you to add it to your app host project, install the [📦 CommunityToolkit.Aspire.Hosting.Bun](https://nuget.org/packages/CommunityToolkit.Aspire.Hosting.Bun) NuGet package in the app host project.

 This integration expects that the Bun executable has already been installed on the host machine, and that it is available in the system path.